 One thing for sure - if you really have a moth infestation and your closet area is carpeted, rip it out, underlay and all.
 Get Rent to Kill in and tell them you have cockroaches and get them to spray the floor area.
 Whatever kills a cockroach - is bound to kill moths!

 Good luck and don't worry about the odd hole or two in your old cashmere jumper.
-A good quality jumper should last for years, and the odd hole or fray tells me a story that its been loved and enjoyed (not only by moths) it tells me its a quality jumper that been cherished and worn.
+A good quality jumper should last for years, and the odd hole or fray tells me a story that it's been loved and enjoyed (not only by moths) it tells me it's a quality jumper that's been cherished and worn.